August 16, 2019

 “We have built a facility that can stand the test of time.
 It has state-of-the-art fire protection and disaster mitigation components throughout.”

-Prof Barneveld said it was a good time to commission a new abattoir as African Swine Flu was running through Asia and “up to half of the Chinese pig population is going to disappear off the face of the earth”.
+Prof Barneveld said it was a good time to commission a new abattoir as African Swine Fever was running through Asia and “up to half of the Chinese pig population is going to disappear off the face of the earth”.

 “That’s a ‘black swan’ event for food.
 It’s going to result in a major realignment of protein supply worldwide,” he said.